top of page

 In 2 parts: In 1803, Beethoven was devastated by his hearing loss and wrote a testament to his brothers explaining the extent of his despair.
 It was during this time that he wrote his Third Symphony, "Eroica," which is both a personal and historical statement, glorifying the Heroic Ideal as personified by Napoleon.

-Symphony no. 3, mvmt 1, 2, 4
+Symphony no. 3, mvmts.
+1, 2, 4

-Eastern European Compoasers: Rachmaninoff and Chopin
+Eastern European Composers: Rachmaninoff and Chopin

 Biographical surveys of Sergei Rachmaninoff and Frederic Chopin